 I have an announcement, and it’s been SUCH a process getting to the point where I could announce it to you.
 It has been the HARDEST secret I’ve had to keep, but now it’s finally go-time.
 We’re moving to France.
 By we, I mean my husband, Kevin, and I. And I know, I know, it’s

-You’ve probably got 80,130 things swirling around in your head about things you want to do before the school year starts.
-It’s such an exciting time!!
-I remember the summer before my first year teaching obsessing over EVERYTHING.
-What’s up, anxiety.
-I thought I needed to make my plans incredible and my classroom looking absolutely
+You’ve probably got about 80,130 things swirling around in your head that you want to do before the school year starts.
+It’s such an exciting time!
+I remember the summer before my first year teaching obsessing over EVERYTHING #anxiety.
+I thought I needed to make my plans incredible and have my classroom looking absolutely

 Most people feel like in order to have that tropical trip, they’re going to need to break the bank.
 That’s just not necessarily the case.
 Welcome to Teacher-Budget Travel.
 I’m hoping to do a series of posts like this for different places we explore over these next couple years.
 WHY I think it’s important for teachers

 Why do YOUR students need you to travel?
 First Off: Vacationing vs. Traveling Before we start talking about traveling, it’s important that we make a distinction between vacationing and traveling.
 When I tell people that I love to travel, many people have the image of vacationing in their mind.
 They think back to their all-inclusive resort

 I don’t remember gleaning much from going up and giving speeches during school, other than that I hated it.
 I know it’s the same for my students.
 Literally the ONLY thing I remember from my 8th grade social studies class was the nausea I felt as I walked up to give a speech one day.